raphaelgraceman/raphaelgraceman/README.md

 ## About Me

-I am a young professional with a diverse background spanning sales, logistics, agriculture, and teaching.
+I am a young professional with a diverse background spanning sales, agriculture, and teaching.
 These experiences have shaped me into a versatile and adaptable individual who thrives in both collaborative and independent environments.

 I am deeply passionate about technology and problem-solving.
 Coding is not just a skill I practice but something I genuinely enjoy.
 My academic and career aspirations are focused on computer software engineering, with a strong foundation in teacher training and business studies that adds depth to my communication, leadership, and analytical abilities.